 Violation of any of the above listed regulations will result in disciplinary action.
-Students who do not follow these guidelines can be suspended from riding the school bus will not be allowed on or off the bus at a place other than their regular stop unless the bus driver is presented with a written family request.
+Students who do not follow these guidelines can be suspended from riding the school bus.

 If actions result in the student or students needing to be removed from the school bus immediately, local law enforcement could be called to assist in removing the student(s) from the bus.
 The student(s) will be released to their family by the assisting agency.